-- Colleges and Universities may restrict the participation of legal counsel in hearings.
+- Universities may restrict the participation of legal counsel in hearings.
 Longwood Students are allowed to bring a lawyer to a Hearing.
 In this instance, however, the role of counsel is restricted to consultation only.

 Specific Hearing Procedures can be found in the Student Handbook (pdf).

 To start with, read the Student Handbook (pdf).
 Make an appointment with the Director of Student Conduct and Integrity to review your case and ask questions.
 Think about the situation and what happened--write down your thoughts.
 If you have witnesses, make sure you let them know when and where the hearing is.
 If you are the Respondent; decide how you want to plead in the Hearing.